bellingcat/EDGAR/README.md

 # What is EDGAR?

 EDGAR is a database of corporate filings maintained by the United States Securities and Exchange Commission (SEC).
 These filings contain a wealth of quantitative and qualitative information on every legal entity that issues non-exempt securities in the United States.
-Whether you are looking to study the fundamentals of your favorite stocks, or tracking the corporate webs weaved by a person or company of interest, EDGAR is the place to find it.
+Whether you are looking to study the fundamentals of your favorite stocks, or to track the corporate webs weaved by a person or company of interest, EDGAR is the place to do it.

 But there's a catch.